HN-Tran/Redesign/README.md

 - Go to Anki and install the extension with the code __1914733489__
 - Download/Clone this repository
 - Copy&Paste and overwrite into the extension folder of "Redesign" (usually folder name is the same as code above)
+- If nothing has changed, go to View > Redesign > Reset background and text colors
 - Enjoy!

 ### License